Overview of Ovarian Cancer

 Click on the image for enlargement.

 Many kinds of tumors can form in the ovaries.
-In fact, there are over 30 known histopathologic, or diseased tissue, types (see also Types of Ovarian Cancer).
+In fact, there are over 30 known histopathologic, or diseased tissue, types of ovarian cancer.
 Experts group ovarian cancers within three major categories, according to the type of cells from which they were formed.

 - Epithelial cancers, which are the most common ovarian cancers, arise from cells lining or covering the ovaries.